Playing Music In Bars and Hotels

 - Communicate the tracks to the public.

-Can I download music from the internet and play it in my bar or hotel?
+I purchased digital music through a legitimate online source.
+Can I stream music from the internet and play it in my bar or hotel?

-If you legitimately buy music from iTunes or other legal online distributors you should check their relevant terms and conditions to make sure that you are licensed for the relevant purpose, including for using the music at your bar or hotel.
+If you legitimately buy music from legal online distributors you should check their relevant terms and conditions to make sure that you are licensed for the relevant purpose, including for using the music at your bar or hotel.

 What about downloading music through file sharing?